Budget Matters Blog

 Obama v.
 Romney Election 2012 Fact Check: Medicare and Medicaid

 This election season has put a lot of focus on Medicare, the federal health insurance program for the elderly.
 There’s been less emphasis on Medicaid, the health program for low-income Americans, though both President Obama and Governor Romney would dramatically change Medicaid.
-Currently Medicaid serves mainly children, the disabled, and senior citizens, including those who require long-term care.
+Currently Medicaid serves mainly children and those senior citizens who require long-term care.

 Faces of the Budget